jitsi/handbook/docs/dev-guide/flutter-sdk.md

 9. #### sendChatMessage({String? to, required String message})

-    Sends a chat message via to one particular participant or to all of them.
+    Sends a chat message to one particular participant or all of them.
 If the `to` param is empty, the message will be sent to all the participants in the conference.

-    In order to get the participantId, the `participantsJoined` event should be listened for, which have as a parameter the `participantId` and this should be stored somehow.
+    To get the participantId, the `participantsJoined` event should be listened for, which has as a parameter the `participantId` and this should be stored somehow.

 10. #### closeChat()